Chapter 5 A new house in the town of Lind

 - 1960 blue Buick LaSabre

-- 1963 white Buick Electra — Dick inherited this car aafter Russel died.
+- 1963 white Buick Electra — A very large car.
+Dick inherited this car upon Russel’s death.

 Starting in 1948 Russel also had a pickup truck which was replaced each two to four years.
 There were always two wheat trucks for the farm and another older truck for carrying farm lubricants.
 Other farm equipment included a crawler type tractor, a seeder with fertilizer spreader, a cultivater, and two combines.
 In the 1950s this was over $100,000 of rolling machinery.
-A this time a new Chevrolet cost $2,000.
+For value comparison, at this time a new Chevrolet cost $2,000.

 Aircraft watch station, 1952.
 Dust storm approaching Lind.
 Wheat sacks.
 Each sack is 140 pounds, 1938.